Small-Bodies-Node/sbn-survey-image-service/docs/index.rst

 ========================

-The SBN Survey Image Service (SIS) is a REST API that enables a user to retrieve archive images and cutouts thereof from the Planetary Data System's Small-Bodies Node (PDS SBN).
+The SBN Survey Image Service (SIS) is a REST API that enables a user to retrieve archive images and cutouts thereof from the NASA Planetary Data System's Small-Bodies Node (PDS SBN).
 The returned data may be in FITS, JPEG, or PNG formats.
 The service can also return the image's PDS label.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   api-guide
    install
    adding-data
    service